Visas

 Details:

-Generally, a citizen of a foreign country who wishes to enter the United States must first obtain a visa, either a nonimmigrant visa for a temporary stay, or an immigrant visa for permanent residence.
-Temporary employment visas are for people who want to enter the U.S. for a job that lasts for a specific period of time and are not considered permanent or indefinite.
-Each of these visas requires the prospective employer to first submit a petition to the U.S. Citizenship and Immigration Services (USCIS).
-An approved petition is necessary to apply for a temporary employment visa.
+Generally, a citizen of a foreign country who wishes to enter the United States must first obtain a visa, either a non-immigrant visa for a temporary stay, or a migrant visa for permanent residence.
+Temporary employment visas are for people who want to enter the United States for work that lasts a certain period of time and are not considered permanent or indefinite.
+Each of these visas requires that the employer prospectus first submit a petition to the U.S. Citizenship and Immigration Services (USCIS).
+An approved petition is required to apply for a temporary employment visa.

 The temporary employment visa categories are:

-To work in a specialty occupation.
-Requires an advanced degree or its equivalent.
+To work in a special occupation.
+It requires an advanced degree or its equivalent.

 H-1B1: Free Trade Agreement (FTA) - Chile, Singapore

-To work in a specialty occupation.
-Requires a secondary degree that signifies at least 4 years of study in that specialization (This visa does not require a previous petition).
+To work in a special occupation.
+It requires a secondary degree that means at least 4 years of study in that specialization.
+(This visa does not need a prior request.)

 For temporary or seasonal agricultural work.
 Limited to citizens or nationals of certain countries only.